KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 **Cascade / Continuum / Conflation:** The file calls Enki's mediation "the Logos Continuum's cascade traversal" and compares Inanna / Christ through cascade language.
 Use mediation for Enki, Logos Continuum for the principle, and singular office-function bearing for Christ.
 Pantheon genealogy is procession, not entities cascading.
 **Function-bearing:** Christ's stripping / descent comparison needs singular bearer wording.
 Marduk, Enki, and other cultural figures are office / pattern articulators, not hypostatic embodiments.
 **Distal Apprehension:** The Moon passage's inverse reception is a possible DA cross-reference.
 Use mirroring rather than reflection when inverse valence is intended; state that received contour does not entail centropic-origin transfer.
-**Soul / Essence:** "Inanna as supernal essence at L4" conflicts with TL.
-Use sovereign individuated being, Soul, or L₄ DP figure according to the sentence.
+**Soul / Essence:** "Inanna as supernal essence at L4" (canonical L₄) conflicts with TL.
+Use Soul, L₄ DP figure, or archetypal articulation according to the sentence.
 At terminal return, essence may be used.
 **Terminology:** Replace Khaon phase, undifferentiated root, and same-ground modal wording.
 Apsu-underworld "dissolution into Khaonic potential" and "dispersive ground receives entropic motion" conflict with the current Nekron / Absolute Dispersion / Aionic-resolution sequence.
 Replace non-Zenon saturation, Source, and unity-family terms.
 **Prose / Formatting:** Strong lattice layout.
 Long tables require synchronized repair after body edits.
 **Cross-registry conflicts:** S1 Moon retains the older "Khaonic Arc / mirror-tree / reflection" description.
 The reflection should follow TL's current valence and Tree / Arc distinctions while the SPR row is queued separately.